CEA-LIST/N2D2/docs/export_DNeuro.rst

 Globally, the FPGA resource usage can be maximized for a given network topology in order to minimize its latency.

+The main features of the DNeuro are:

+- Data flow architecture requiring few memory (potentially **no DDR**);
+- Very high use rate of the DSP per cycle (> 90%);
+- Configurable precision (integers from 2 to 16 bits, typically 8 bits);
+- Up to 4 MAC/DSP operations per cycle.

 The DNeuro is composed of specialized computing blocs, corresponding to specific type and configuration of layers (convolution, max pooling...), that can be chained to form a full neural network.
 The bloc allocation and chaining is done automatically with N2D2.

 Interface
 ~~~~~~~~~